 There’s another kind of story where the ‘main character’ is the reader.
 Where Is The Green Sheep? by Mem Fox and Judy Horacekis one example of this: The reader’s problem is that the book asks them to locate a green sheep, but that’s impossible until turning the final page.
 Goodnight Moon by Margaret Wise Brownis another example of a perennial favourite which doesn’t seem to follow any of the usual rules of story — again, this book addresses the young reader directly.
 The child is the character, saying goodnight to the items.
 This is more secular prayer than complete narrative.

 The Biggest Sandwich Ever by Rita Golden Gelman and Mort Gerbergis a carnivalesque story in which a man turns up and makes an enormous sandwich.
-In a carnivalesque story, there doesn’t have to be a problem as such, because the unsupervised play itself is the story — equivalent to the battle scene in a more common type of story.
+In a carnivalesque story, there doesn’t have to be a problem as such, because the unsupervised play itself is the story — equivalent to the big struggle scene in a more common type of story.
 A carnivalesque story is a ‘toy story’ — all about play and enjoyment with no ‘broccoli’.
 However, even in The Biggest Sandwich Ever, the characters do face a problem by the end: After stuffing themselves full of sandwich, they are now faced with the task of eating a giant pie.

 More! by Peter Schossowis a wordless picture book which celebrates the joy of walking (flying) along a beach on a windy day.

-Sometimes the initial problem exists only to get the story rolling.
+By the way, sometimes the initial problem exists only to get the story rolling.
 This is what Hitchcock called a McGuffin.